 What to Expect Afterward

-If a woman undergoes a traditional, open hysterectomy, she can expect more than a 3-day stay in the hospital.
+If a patient undergoes a traditional, open hysterectomy, she can expect more than a 3-day stay in the hospital.
 She is also expected to return to normal daily activities in 4-8 weeks.
-Most women are ordered to avoid sex and lifting heavy objects for approximately 6 weeks.
+Most patients are ordered to avoid sex and lifting heavy objects for approximately 6 weeks.

-If a woman undergoes a minimally invasive hysterectomy, she could be home as early as 2-3 days.
-She is also expected to return to her normal daily activities in 3-4 weeks.
-Some women recover in 1-2 weeks with the vaginal hysterectomy.
-Most women are ordered to avoid sex and lifting heavy objects for approximately 6 weeks.
+If a patient undergoes a minimally invasive hysterectomy, she could be home as early as 2-3 days.
+They are also expected to return to their normal daily activities in 3-4 weeks.
+Some patients recover in 1-2 weeks with the vaginal hysterectomy.
+Most are ordered to avoid sex and lifting heavy objects for approximately 6 weeks.

-If the woman had both ovaries removed during her procedure, her body will be thrown into instant and irreversible menopause.
-She may suffer from the usual horror stories: hot flashes, night sweats, lack of sexual desire, hair loss, vaginal dryness, etc.
+If the patient had both ovaries removed during the procedure, their body will be thrown into instant and irreversible menopause.
+They may suffer from the usual horror stories: hot flashes, night sweats, lack of sexual desire, hair loss, vaginal dryness, etc.

-If the ovaries were not removed, the woman may enter menopause earlier than she would have prior to surgery.
+If the ovaries were not removed, they may still enter menopause earlier than they would have prior to surgery.